Albert Edwin Reed

 Albert Edwin Reed (1846–1920) was the founder of Reed Elsevier, formerly Reed International, one the United Kingdom's largest professional publishing businesses.
-Reed was also a Weslian preacher.
+Reed was also a Wesleyan local preacher.
 His twin sons Albert Ralph Reed —Sir Albert Ralph Reed—and Edward Percy Reed, born in 1884, inherited A.E.
 Reed and Co in 1920 when their father died.

 Early life

-Albert Edwin Reed was born in 1846 in Devon.
+Albert Edwin Reed was born on 13 January 1846 in Cullompton, Devon.
+He was the third of nine children of Edward Reed, an officer of the Inland Revenue, and his wife Eliza Saunders.

 Career

-Entering the paper industry as a boy, Albert Reed first managed or part-owned paper businesses before he acquired a fire-damaged building, Upper Tovil Mill, near Maidstone in Kent in 1894.
+Entering the paper industry as a boy, Albert Reed bought the Trevarno Paper Mill at Bathford in 1873, receiving substantial backing from Thomas Owen (1840-1898) and Samuel Evans (c.1817-1885).
+They were prominent Wesleyan Methodists who operated a drapers business in Bath.
+In 1876, the Trevarno business was converted into a limited company (The Bath Paper Mills Co.
+Ltd.), in which Thomas Owen and Samuel Evans were the major shareholders while Albert Reed, his brother William and their father were more modest shareholders.
+Albert continued to manage the Trevarno works until 1877, when he took over management of the Ely Paper Works in Cardiff, which was owned by Evans and Owen.
+Having managed and/or part-owned paper businesses up to 1894, in that year he acquired a fire-damaged building, Upper Tovil Mill, near Maidstone in Kent.

 He established a newsprint manufacturing company in this mill, specializing in the production of paper suitable for halftone blocks for which there was considerable demand at the time.
 Under his leadership the business expanded rapidly securing an order to supply newsprint for the Daily Mirror in 1904.

 By 1904, Reed had five paper mills in Britain and was supplying "super calendared newsprint" that contributed to the success of the Harmsworth brothers'—Harold and Alfred Harmsworth—illustrated Daily Mirror.
 Reed also owned an "interest in a pulp mill on the Miramichi River in New Brunswick, Canada.

 By 1905, Reed's company, A.E.
 Reed and Co owned "five paper mills in Britain."